 At 26 weeks we had an emergency c-section, which was the scariest thing of my life.
 She had problems from the moment she entered the earth.
 My uterus was so dry that she came out bruised from the trauma and was immediately given CPR.

 My husband is the strongest man I have ever met.
 He knew something was wrong from the moment we were in the OR.
 He went up with her to the NICU and came back a different man.
-I was so loopy from the drugs still I didn't understand how dire her situation was until we were with the NICU nurses (about 10) were all working on her crying to me meeting her.
-She wasn't doing well and we hadn't even switched rooms to the post partum room before they had called my husband down to make a decision on doing an experimental treatment.
-I had only spent 15 minutes with my baby and they were already saying she was almost gone.
+I was so loopy from the drugs that I didn't understand how dire her situation was until the NICU nurses (about 10) started working with her.
+Harper wasn't doing well and I had only spent 15 minutes with my baby and they were already saying she was almost gone.

-He amazes me; I sometimes wonder why God let Harper grow in my belly if he was just to take her away.
-I now believe that God had her grow so we could meet her, hold her and love her in the last moments if her life.
+He amazes me; I now believe that God had her grow so we could meet her, hold her and love her in the last moments if her life.
 So that she would be loved every second on this earth.
 And to make me a mother.

 Our hearts were so empty and ached for the love of a baby.
 We started trying immediately.
-Although it took almost a whole year of trying, we believe that God and Harper were watching over us.
+Although it took almost a whole year of trying, we believe that God was watching over us.
 We got pregnant with James on her birthday.
 I'm so thankful for her gift and for God's unfailing love for our family.
-He gave us trials and tribulations and we become stronger together and appreciate this baby more than anything on earth!
+We became stronger together by experiencing this loss and appreciate this baby more than anything on earth!
 I know I'll meet my two angels again one day and I'm so thankful for that eternal life with them!